dasmikko/shellopts/README.md

 git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Implementation

+FIXME
+# ShellOpts is a library for parsing command line options and commands.
+It
+# consists of the interface module {ShellOpts}, the implementation class
+# {ShellOpts::ShellOpts} and the representation classes
+# {ShellOpts::OptionsHash} and {ShellOpts::OptionsStruct}.
+# {ShellOpts::Messenger} is used for error messages

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at